Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_4_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-90 min | Participants' choice. | Code lab
+90 min | Participants’ choice. | Code lab

 We’ll end each day with a request for feedback, based on a general version of the day’s outcome goals, and we’ll try to adapt on the fly to your responses.
 You can fill out a feedback form at [insert URL here]